top of page

 Pause and take a Deep Breath

 Again, don’t jump to conclusions if your doctor suggests that you undergo further tests.
-Pause, take a deep breath and tell yourself that ruling out dementia is not as easy as you may have assumed.
+Pause, take a deep breath and tell yourself that ruling out Dementia is not as easy as you may have assumed.
 At this point, your doctor may suggest that you get a second opinion from another physician or other kinds of healthcare professionals who specialize in diagnosing and treating memory disorders.
 And remember, you don’t need your doctor’s permission to seek advice from other clinicians.
 A good doctor will welcome your efforts.
 Without question, what you are doing for yourself is scary.
 No, it’s worse than scary.
 It’s deep-down frightening.

-Take a deep breath.
 You don’t have to do this alone.
 A family member or a good friend can give the emotional support you need and, with your permission, can accompany you to your doctor appointments.
 In addition to the comfort of his or her presence, your family member or friend can be another set of ears (or your note taker) as you, in all probability, will be overwhelmed by a deluge of information.

 Sometimes the news isn’t good.
 But before you occupy a permanent seat on the couch and wait for the inevitable, take a moment and take a deep breath.
 There are medications, as well as participation in activities such as dancing, yoga, and tai chi, that can slow the progression of dementia.
 Keep in mind, there is a lot of good living ahead of you.
 Indulge, be active, do what gives you pleasure, and have good times with family and friends.
 Cherish the little things that enrich your life as well as the lives of others.
 This is a time to create memories.